-FG approves closure of 5 foreign missions - Nigeria Today
+FG Approves Closure Of 5 Foreign Missions - Nigeria Today

 “The expense, costs of closing embassies is so high and prohibitive but in the long run it will more economical.”

-The minister, on April 10, said this at the closure of Nigerian missions abroad is inevitable.
+The minister, on April 10, told NAN the closure of Nigerian missions abroad is inevitable.

 He admitted that it is expensive to close a country’s embassy but quickly added that in the long run the